fractalrobotics/Fractal-5-Pro/README.md

 - The slip ring supplies power to and reads thermistor data from the build plate, allowing the A-axis to spin infinitely in either direction without wires getting tangled.
 - The A-axis shaft is held in place with a spring-loaded bearing stack with a retention ring in-between the bearings.
 The bearing stack is centered using locating pins.
 - A pulley with adjustable belt tension is used to drive the A-axis.
-This will be revised as stated in the future work section.
+This should be revised as stated in the future work section.
 - The large B-axis gear with adjustable pinion placement is used to drive the B-axis.

 <p align="center">